-- Provide trainee with an opportunity to become proficient in the preoperative care of surgical patients that may or may not require surgery. - Provide appropriate and effective peri-operative and post-operative care of surgical patients. - Develop proficiency in basic surgical technical skills including both minor procedures and operations appropriate for a PGY 2 Resident experience.
+- Provide trainee with an opportunity to become proficient in the preoperative care of surgical patients that may or may not require surgery. - Provide appropriate and effective peri-operative and post-operative care for surgical patients. - Develop proficiency in basic surgical technical skills including both minor procedures and operations appropriate for intern level experience.

-- Evaluate pre-operative patients with complex GI issues (ex: hepatobiliary, colo-rectal, upper and lower GI). - Manage ward/postoperative patients. - Prioritize patient acuity. - Manage ward emergencies (arrhythmia, hypoxia, shock, etc.). - Prioritize clinical responsibilities. - Participate in simulation activity at each facility.
+- Evaluate pre-operative patients with complex GI issues (ex: Hepatobiliary, colo-rectal, upper, and lower GI), and oncologic surgical processes.

+- Manage ward/postoperative patients.

+- Prioritize patient acuity.

+- Manage ward emergencies (arrhythmia, hypoxia, shock, etc.).

+- Prioritize clinical responsibilities.

+- Plan discharge.

-- Perform Junior level operative cases (Lap Chole, hernia repair, advance vascular access). - Facility to acquire pertinent information from patients and other sources in a timely manner. - General understanding of immunological principles. - Demonstrate caring and respectful behaviors when interacting with patients and/or their families. - Incorporate patient preferences in making decisions about diagnostic and therapeutic interventions. - Demonstrate manual dexterity appropriate for a second-year resident. - Develop patient care plans appropriate for PGY-2 residents and discuss with senior level resident and/or attending. - Execute treatment plans. - Gather essential and accurate information about patients. - Evaluate patients with surgical indications and present a differential diagnosis to senior level resident and/or attending. - Compare laparoscopic versus open procedures for each case. - Develop an understanding about diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence, and clinical judgment. - In less complex cases, may develop and carry out patient management plans as discussed with the chief resident and/or attending. - Demonstrate an understanding of the indications and contraindications for various medications used in preparation or in the performance of procedures. - Assist with the overall care of patients with the team of residents and students. - Participate in daily rounds, outpatient clinics, and resident teaching conferences. - Provide guidance to the PGY 1 residents on your service.
+- Facility to acquire pertinent information from patients and other sources in a timely manner. - General understanding of immunological principles. - Demonstrate caring and respectful behaviors when interacting with patients and/or their families. - Incorporate patient preferences in making decisions about diagnostic and therapeutic interventions. - Demonstrate manual dexterity appropriate for a first-year resident. - Develop patient care plans appropriate for PGY-1 residents and discuss with senior level resident and/or attending. - Execute treatment plans. - Gather essential and accurate information about patients. - Evaluate patients with surgical indications and present a differential diagnosis to senior level resident and/or attending. - Compare laparoscopic versus open procedures for each case. - Develop an understanding about diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence, and clinical judgment. - In less complex cases, may develop and carry out patient management plans as discussed with the chief resident and/or attending. - Demonstrate an understanding of the indications and contraindications for various medications used in preparation or in the performance of procedures. - Assist with the overall care of patients with the team of residents and students. - Participate in daily rounds, outpatient clinics, and resident teaching conferences.